apache/iceberg/site/docs/flink-connector.md

 ```

 !!!
 Note
-    The underlying catalog database (`hive_db` in the above example) will be created automatically if it does not exist when writing records into the flink table.
+    The underlying catalog database (`hive_db` in the above example) will be created automatically if it does not exist when writing records into the Flink table.

 ## Table managed in hadoop catalog

-The following SQL will create an flink table in current flink catalog, which maps to the iceberg table `default_database.flink_table` managed in hadoop catalog.
+The following SQL will create a Flink table in current Flink catalog, which maps to the iceberg table `default_database.flink_table` managed in hadoop catalog.

 ```sql
 CREATE TABLE flink_table (